-Journal of Organizational Behavior Research Cilt / Vol.: 8, Sayı / Is.: 1, Yıl/Year: 2023, Sayfa/Pages: 259-274
+Journal of Organizational Behavior Research

+Cilt / Vol.: 8, Sayı / Is.: 1, Yıl/Year: 2023, Sayfa/Pages: 259-274

+As mentioned earlier, there are five groups of criteria for information collection: Information on economic impacts (four indicators); Information on relations with the community and locality (six indicators); Information about employees (sixteen indicators); Environmental Information (seven indicators); and Information about banking products and customers (twelve indicators).
 There is neither superiority nor a distinction in ranking among the many metrics because each one represents qualitative data.
 Therefore, this study utilizes a nominal scale using the following convention to evaluate the degree of information disclosure: First, the researcher determined if each indication contained CSR information or not.
-The indicator was then given a value of 1 or 0, depending on whether indicators are presented in the bank's annual report.
+The indicator was then given a value of 1 or O, depending on whether indicators are presented in the bank's annual report.
 The numbers were not used to perform algebraic calculations and do not have any greater-than or less-than relationships.
 A list of significant keywords connected to each indicator was compiled to assign values to each indicator.
-For example, the indicator "employee remuneration" may include terms such as "average income," "income," or "salary."
+For example, the indicator "Employee remuneration" may include terms such as "average income"; "income", or "salary".

 With twenty-seven banks and a ten-year research period, the final sample in this study consisted of 270 banking annual reports.
 There were seven researchers responsible for collecting information from these reports; each researcher read the annual reports of four banks.
-To improve data reliability, after the first round of collecting and processing data, the study randomly selected twenty annual reports and cross-checked them among researchers.
+To improve data reliability, after the first round of collecting and processing data the study randomly selected twenty annual reports and cross-checked them among researchers.
 The test results showed that there was almost no difference in the data set of twenty reports in two times of collection.
 With the data set obtained, the CSR information of Vietnamese commercial banks each year was calculated as the average value of forty-five indicators in the five criteria groups.